 3. Cross-racial identification.

-If the witness and the person

-identified appear to be of different races (or ethnicities), you should consider that people may have greater difficulty in accurately identifying someone of a different race (or ethnicity) than someone of their own race (or ethnicity).ix between the event observed and the identification.
-Generally, memory is most accurate immediately after the event and begins to fade soon thereafter.x
+[ADD UNLESS ALL PARTIES AGREE THAT THERE WAS NO CROSS-RACIAL IDENTIFICATION] If the witness and the person identified appear to be of different races, you should consider that people may have greater difficulty in accurately identifying someone of a different race than someone of their own race.2,i

+4. Passage of time.
+You should consider how much time passed between the event observed and the identification.
+Generally, memory is most accurate immediately after the event and begins to fade soon thereafter.j